PhoenixNBR/XD_Tool/README.md

 Easier one :
 <li>Download and install XD_Tool.msi in Release section.<br/>
-<li>The msi only copy the necessaries assembly, pictures and XAML files and create start menu and desktop shorcut to launch XD_Tool.<br/><br/>
+<li>The msi only copy the necessaries assembly, pictures and XAML files and create start menu and desktop shorcuts to launch XD_Tool.<br/><br/>

 Other method, if you don't want to download a MSI : <br/>
 <li>Download XD_Tool.ps1 and Configuration.7z<br/>